openstack/nova/api-guide/source/faults.rst

 ---------------

 Nova often adds an instance fault DB entry for an exception that happens while processing an API request.
-This often includes more admin focused information, such as a stack trace.
+This often includes more administrator focused information, such as a stack trace.
 However, there is currently no API to retrieve this information.

 Notifications